 The other day I was thinking about how to best explain gender to people who have never studied it.
 This was perhaps foolhardy considering I have barely studied it, but here goes anyway.

-For a quick refresher on the differences between sex, sexuality, gender identity, and gender expression, take a look at this diagram.
+For a quick refresher on the differences between sex, sexual attraction, gender identity, and gender expression, take a look at this diagram.

 Gender identity is what this post is about.